diethardsteiner/diethardsteiner.github.io/_posts/2017-04-27-Twenty-seconds-to-embedded-dashboard.md

 });
 ```

-In your dashboard, refernce it as an external resource (as you usually would do, nothing changes here).
+In your CDE dashboard, reference it as an external resource (as you usually would do, nothing changes here).
 The CDE **Property Name** that you define for the external resource will be the name of the variable accessible in the dashboard context.
-So in my case I called it `myOptions`:
+So in my case I called it `mySpecialOptions`:

 ![](/images/cde-embedded/cde-requirejs-1.png)

-Once you render the dashboard, take a look at the resources in the dev tools of your web browser, and you should see the in the `generatedContents`
+Once you render the dashboard, take a look at the resources in the dev tools of your web browser, and you should see the details in the `generatedContents`:

 ![](/images/cde-embedded/cde-requirejs-2.png)